Grafton Line: A Walk Through Dublin’s Shops & Parks

 You can't start a walking tour without having some coffee.
 And even better when it has some whiskey in it.
 Learn how to make the best Irish Coffee here at the Irish Whiskey Museum.

-I like this museum compared to a distillery tour because when you go on a tour of distillery, they are pitching you their whiskey.
-But these guys have no skin in the game and teach you more about whiskey than a brand.
-During their Classic Tour, they rotate the whiskeys that you taste, so you're just tasting a variety of whiskey.
-There's 3 whiskeys included and with the price of a drink in Dublin these days, that means the tour is basically free!
+I like this museum compared to a distillery tour because they teach you more about whiskey than one brand.
+During their Classic Tour, there's 3 whiskeys included so that means the tour is basically free!

 2.Molly Malone Statue